FriendsOfVictoire/WidgetTableBundle/README.md

-Victoire CMS Table Bundle
+Victoire DCMS Table Bundle
 ============

-Need to add a table in a victoire cms website ?

-First you need to have a valid Symfony2 Victoire edition.
+##What is the purpose of this bundle

+This bundle gives you access to the *Table Widget*.
+With this widget, you can install table on any page.

+You can change the order of any line or column.

+##Set Up Victoire

+If you haven't already, you can follow the steps to set up Victoire *[here](https://github.com/Victoire/victoire/blob/master/setup.md)*

+##Install the Bundle

-Then you just have to run the following composer command :
+Run the following composer command :

     php composer.phar require victoire/table-widget

+###Reminder

 Do not forget to add the bundle in your AppKernel !